Home

 Evangelists Vending Machine Set, Scott V12 (2002)

 The feast day of Saint Mark the Evangelist is celebrated on April 25.
-St. Mark’s dates are 5-68 AD, and he is said to have been martyred on 23 April, 68 in Cyrene.
 He is held to be the author of the Gospel of St. Mark, often said to be the oldest of the Gospels.

 West Facade of the Basilica of Saint Mark, Venice